 Okay, I am not insinuating anyone attempt to get their leg up by their ear.
 Been there, it sucked (even after lots of ballet).

 I do think that we spend too much time with both legs on the ground and yet not connecting with it.
 Sometimes, raising a leg can remind us of our balance and center.
 Reality check, yes I realize that single-legged balance is not easy (or possible) for everyone so first, baby steps.
-I am going to assume that if you are differently-abled and reading this that you will adapt and experiment with the exercises to make it work as possible.
+I am going to assume that if you are a person with a disability or other mobility challenge and reading this that you will adapt and experiment with the exercises to make it work as possible.
 If you need help with that, please send me an email and I will brainstorm solutions with you.
 Disclaimer: I am still not a doctor, so please know and take care of yourselves whenever you try exercises without supervision.

 Okay, “Extension” for mortals.